 Chairman of the Board

 Dr. John B. Shoven has served as a director of Cadence since 1992 and as Chairman of the Board since 2005.
-Dr. Shoven is the Charles R. Schwab Professor of economics at Stanford University and served as the Director of the Stanford Institute for Economic Policy Research from 1999 to September 2015.
-He is also a senior fellow and the Chair of the Steering Committee at the Stanford Institute for Economic Policy Research, senior fellow at the Hoover Institution, fellow at the American Academy of Arts and Sciences and a research associate at the National Bureau of Economic Research.
-Dr. Shoven has been a member of the faculty at Stanford University since 1973, serving as Chairman of the Economics Department from 1986 to 1989, director of the Center for Economic Policy Research from 1988 to 1993 and as Dean of the School of Humanities and Sciences from 1993 to 1998.
-Dr. Shoven also serves as a director of Exponent, Inc., Financial Engines, Inc. and the Mountain View Board of American Century Funds.
+Dr. Shoven is the Charles R. Schwab Professor of Economics at Stanford University and served as the Director of the Stanford Institute for Economic Policy Research from 1999 to September 2015.
+He is also a senior fellow and the Chair of the Steering Committee at the Stanford Institute for Economic Policy Research, senior fellow at the Hoover Institution, fellow at the American Academy of Arts and Sciences, and a research associate at the National Bureau of Economic Research.
+Dr. Shoven has been a member of the faculty at Stanford University since 1973, serving as Chairman of the Economics Department from 1986 to 1989, director of the Center for Economic Policy Research from 1988 to 1993, and as Dean of the School of Humanities and Sciences from 1993 to 1998.
+Dr. Shoven also serves as a director of Exponent, Inc. and the Mountain View Board of American Century Funds.

 Roger S. Siboni

 Roger S. Siboni has served as a director of Cadence since 1999.
-Mr. Siboni served as Chairman of the Board of Epiphany, Inc., a software company that provided customer relationship management solutions, from 2003 to 2005, and as President and Chief Executive Officer of Epiphany, Inc. from 1998 to 2003.
+Mr. Siboni served as Chairman of the Board of Epiphany, Inc., a software company that helped pioneer customer personalization solutions, from 2003 to 2005, and as President and Chief Executive Officer of Epiphany, Inc. from 1998 to 2003.
 Prior to joining Epiphany, Inc., Mr. Siboni spent more than 20 years at KPMG LLP, including as its Deputy Chairman and Chief Operating Officer.
-Mr. Siboni also serves as a director of Coupa Software, Inc. and Dolby Laboratories, Inc.
+Mr. Siboni also serves as a director of Coupa Software Incorporated and Dolby Laboratories, Inc.